core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 but provide dispatch through lower transport implementations.

 Unlike in HTTP, the variations of CoAP protocols each come with their unique URI schemes.
-Thus, origin URIs can be used without introducing a distrinction between protocol-id and scheme.
+Thus, origin URIs can be used without introducing a distinction between protocol-id and scheme.

-To accomodate the message size constraints typical of CoRE environments, and accounting for the differences between HTTP headers and CoAP options, information is delivered once at discovery time.
+To accommodate the message size constraints typical of CoRE environments, and accounting for the differences between HTTP headers and CoAP options, information is delivered once at discovery time.